 🎯 We're celebrating with Athens Middle School seventh-grader Lee Kessner today!
 Lee received his plaques for placing 3rd in both target shooting and 3D (animal targets) at the Texas NASP State Tournament in March.
 His strong performances qualifies him to compete in the upcoming Nationals Tournament!
 The awards were presented during his lunch period by Texas Parks & Wildlife Archery Specialist Adam Lewis, joined by Archery Coach Jonathan Hill.
 We're proud of you, Lee! 👏 #HornetNation

-about 12 hours ago, Toni Clay
+27 days ago, Toni Clay

 Three individuals stand together indoors against a brick and metal backdrop.
 In the center, Athens Middle School seventh-grader Lee Kessner holds two award plaques from the Texas NASP State Tournament.
 On the left is Texas Parks & Wildlife Archery Specialist Adam Lewis, and on the right is Archery Coach Jonathan Hill, both smiling proudly.